zhaoyul/aposd-vs-clean-code/README.md

  * First make it work.
  * Then make it right.

 **JOHN:**

 I think this maxim is bad advice.
 This is what I call "tactical programming" in APOSD, where the emphasis in development is on getting the next thing working, rather than producing a good design.
 At each step it's easy to justify taking a shortcut or making things a bit more complicated, because that's the fastest way to get the next thing working.
-The result is rapid accumulation of complexity and technical debt.
-Here's how I would describe the TDD
+The result is a rapid accumulation of complexity and technical debt.

- process:
+Your suggestion that I (or anyone) might work in a perfectly straight line without errors is silly, of course, and I agree that finding bugs quickly is a good thing.
+But there's one thing that's even better than finding bugs quickly, and that's preventing bugs from occurring in the first place.
+That's what design is for.

+TDD discourages design, which leads to more complex code with more bugs.
+For example, TDD discourages thinking ahead ("You are not allowed to write more production code than is sufficient to make the currently failing test pass") but the whole idea of design is to think ahead to avoid problems in the future.

+Here is the kind of nightmare scenario I worry about with TDD:

-* I write a line or two of a unit test and just enough production code to make it work.
-Wow, that was fast!
+* I write my first unit test and just enough production code to make it work.
+Within a couple of minutes, the test passes.
 * Five minutes later, the next test is passing.
-I'm a Master of the Universe!
 * I write the next unit test and start filling in its production code.
-  Hmmm, the code I wrote for earlier tests doesn't exactly work for this new test.
-I could revise the earlier code to fix this, but Uncle Bob says I should never be more than a minute or two from making the next test pass and a clean fix would would take more time than that.
+  However, the code I wrote for earlier tests doesn't exactly work for this new test.
+I could revise the earlier code to fix this, but the fastest way to make the new test pass is to make a couple of tweaks rather than a clean fix.
-  I see that I can make a couple of tweaks to get the next test to pass quickly without too much ugliness, so I do that.
 * Each test exposes more problems with the code structure that is evolving, but there's always a hack I can make to get the next test running.
+  This seems consistent with TDD's instruction that I must write no more production code than is needed to make the next test pass.
 * The code gets uglier and uglier, and the hacks get more and more complicated.
   Pretty soon, the hacks for one test start breaking other tests, so I need to try several hacks to